Shopify/mobile-buy-sdk-android/README.md

 The Mobile Buy SDK includes a two modules.

 * `buy`: This is the Mobile Buy SDK framework.
 This is an Android library project.
-* `sample_app`: This is an Android app module which demonstrates how to use the SDK.
+* `sample`: This is an Android app module which demonstrates how to use the SDK.
 For more details please refer to the [Sample App Guide](https://docs.shopify.com/mobile-buy-sdk/android/sample-app-guide).

 ### Gradle Targets
 There are a number of custom gradle targets defined in the `buy` module.